sikandarqaisar/Terraform-ECS-Cluster/README.md

 ``terraform apply  -var-file=prod_var.tfvarsz``

-Actual way for creating everything using the default terraform flow:
+Actual way for creating everything using the default terraform flow

 **Initialise your terraform**
 ``terraform init``
 **Plan your terraform Code**